camilasmarques/camilasmarques/README.md

 ### Hi, Welcome !

 I'm a software development student who loves the vastness of technology and who is always looking to be better than yesterday!
-Enthusiast about the best web & mobile development technologies.
+Enthusiast about the best software development technologies.

-I believe that if programming is the language of the future and I want to be part of this construction 👩‍💻
+I believe that programming is the language of the future and I want to be part of this construction 👩‍💻

 <a href="https://github.com/camilasmarques">
   <img height="150em" src="https://github-readme-stats.vercel.app/api?username=camilasmarques&theme=dracula&show_icons=true"/>